opendocx/yatte/README.md

 _If_ fields can also include alternatives ("_else_") or chains of alternatives ("_elseif_").

-**List** fields cause text to be repeated as many times as is dictated by the data provided by the caller.
+#### _list_ fields cause text to be repeated as many times as is dictated by the data provided by the caller.
 Lists can also be nested as deeply as necessary.
 ```
 My beneficiaries are:
 {[list beneficiaries]}